TypeStrong/ts-node/README.md

 # Execute a script as you world normally with `node`.
 ts-node script.ts

-# Start the TypeScript REPL.
+# Starts the TypeScript REPL.
 ts-node

 # Execute code snippets with TypeScript.